spaceship-prompt/spaceship-prompt/README.md

 - [**Options**](./docs/Options.md) — Tweak section's behavior with tons of options.
 - [**API**](./docs/API.md) — Define a custom section that will do exactly what you want.

-You have ability to customize or disable specific elements of Spaceship.
-Set options and define new sections in in your `.zshrc` file, **after** the theme.
+You have the ability to customize or disable specific elements of Spaceship.
+Set options and define new sections in your `.zshrc` file, **after** the theme.
 To include a custom section you have defined in your prompt, add it to the `SPACESHIP_PROMPT_ORDER`.

 For example: